FortunED-Tellers/FortunED/README.md

 ## Digest
 The final data was stored in a `Mongo` database, which was pulled from to obtain our various datasets for the charts and tables we want to display.

 We used the micro-framework `Flask` inside of `Python` to create our website that would showcase our data.
-Both the `Bootstrap` and `ChartJS` libraries were used to beautify our website and create dynamic graphs.
+We use the `Bootstrap`, `ChartJS`, and `D3JS` libraries were used to beautify our website and create dynamic graphs.

 As users interface with our website the function `backend.py` tracks the selections made by a user on the front end and writes that activity to an `Excel` file.
 Using this logged activity, we generate a `Tableau` report to analyze user actvity, engagement, and which areas we are getting the most traction.
 This will help in further enhancing the services and metric collected and offered to users.